manufactured home with palm trees in charleston sc

 Manufactured Home Insurance Questions — Answered

-Manufactured home insurance premiums in South Carolina vary based on your home's age, size, construction type, roof condition, location, proximity to the coast, and the coverage limits and deductibles you choose.
+Mobile home insurance premiums in South Carolina vary based on your home's age, size, construction type, roof condition, location, proximity to the coast, and the coverage limits and deductibles you choose.
 Homes in Berkeley, Charleston, and Dorchester counties face hurricane and coastal storm exposure that affects carrier appetite and pricing in this market.
 Newer HUD-code manufactured homes typically carry lower premiums than older pre-HUD mobile homes.
 Whether your policy is written on a replacement cost or actual cash value basis also affects your premium.
-As an independent agency, we compare options across carriers who specialize in manufactured home coverage in South Carolina to find the most competitive rate for your specific home and situation.
-The best starting point is a quick quote — call us at (843) 793-3168 or fill out our online form.
+As an independent agency, we compare options across carriers who specialize in mobile and manufactured home coverage in South Carolina to find the most competitive rate for your specific home and situation.
+The best starting point is a quick quote, call us at (843) 793-3168 or fill out our online form.

 Replacement cost coverage is designed to pay what it costs to replace your home with a new home of similar size and quality, without deducting for age or depreciation.
 Actual cash value coverage factors in depreciation, which can result in a significantly lower settlement on an older home.
 A 15-year-old manufactured home with significant depreciation could receive a fraction of its replacement cost after a total loss under an ACV policy.
-Many manufactured home policies default to actual cash value, which means unless you specifically requested and confirmed replacement cost coverage, you may be on ACV without realizing it.
-We discuss settlement basis with every manufactured home client before a policy is written.
+Many mobile home policies default to actual cash value, which means unless you specifically requested and confirmed replacement cost coverage, you may be on ACV without realizing it.
+We discuss settlement basis with every mobile home client before a policy is written.
 Coverage options and availability vary by carrier and home age.

-Wind coverage for manufactured homes in South Carolina varies significantly by carrier and policy.
+Wind coverage for mobile and manufactured homes in South Carolina varies significantly by carrier and policy.
 Most policies in coastal markets apply a separate wind or named storm deductible.
 Some carriers also have specific requirements around tie-down systems, hurricane straps, and anchoring methods that must be in place for wind coverage to apply fully.
 The terms "wind deductible," "named storm deductible," and "hurricane deductible" are sometimes used interchangeably but can carry different trigger definitions depending on policy language.
+We review wind coverage specifically for every Lowcountry mobile home placement before a policy is written.

 Get a Manufactured Home Insurance Quote